The Agency Guide to Writing Client Case Studies (With Examples)

 As you start writing your case study, remember to keep it relatable.
 Don’t just rattle off a list of stats your client wanted to improve.
 A compelling case study will also be entertaining and enjoyable to read.

 Dig a little deeper and talk about the implications of their problem.
 For instance, was your client frustrated that none of their strategies were working to bring in more traffic?
 Were they disappointed about having to delay other projects because their conversions weren’t improving?
-Try to zero in on specific pain points that your potential clients may be dealing with themselves.
+Try to zero in on a specific pain point that your potential clients may be dealing with themselves.

-5. Provide actionable advice
+5. Provide Actionable Advice

 This isn’t as counterproductive as it might sound.
 Being open about your work will help build valuable trust with potential clients.
 And even if you’re completely transparent about your methods, most people that aren’t marketing experts will still opt to hire you instead of doing the legwork of implementing your strategy themselves.

-6. Write Clearly and Succinctly (Avoid industry jargon!)
+6. Write Clearly and Succinctly (Avoid Industry Jargon!)

 A great case study is easy to read and digest.
 These pointers will help you keep your readers interested from beginning to end.

-7. Publish and promote
+7. Publish and Promote

 Before you publish your case study, show it to your client to make sure they’re happy with everything you’ve written.
 Once they give you the thumbs-up, you can post the piece on your site or start using it as a lead magnet.
 For best results, promote your case study just like you would a blog post.
 A few well-timed social media posts can bring your case study a lot of extra attention, and maybe even get you a few more leads.